LauraKirby/aspera-ibm-analytics-api/setup.md

        <img src="images/4-configure-jwt-for-openssl.png"/>
      </div>

 ## II.
-Prepare an integration with AoC
+Create an integration with AoC

-1. Create a new integration with Aspera on Cloud.
+1. Go to *.ibmaspera.com (* indicates the subdomain for your organization in Aspera on Cloud).

    Click the dropdown next to the **Organization** menu category and click **Integrations**.
 Click **Create New**.
     <div class="demo-image">
      <img src="images/5-integrations-create-new.png"/>